darrenjacoby/gutenberg-gestures/README.md

 <img src=".github/logo.svg?sanitize=true">

-An experimental Gutenberg-based project aimed at creating a more expressive authoring experience through gesture-based actions.
-To achieve this, drag velocity, duration, and distance are measured for intention, while ensuring that traditional block-based drag gestures remain intact.
+Gutenberg gestures is an experimental project aimed at creating a more expressive authoring experience through new gesture-based actions.

+Each new gesture is measured for drag velocity, duration and distance to understand intention and ensure that traditional block-based drag gestures remain intact.

 ## Installation